Charles Schwab vs Merrill Lynch

 IRAs: Both Schwab and Merrill offer retirement accounts.
 Merrill, but not Schwab, charges $49.95 to close an IRA.

-Fully-Paid Securities Lending: Schwab customers can earn extra cash by loaning out their stock shares.
+Fully-Paid Securities Lending: Schwab lets customers earn extra money by lending out their stock shares.

-Extended Hours: Available at both firms.
-At Schwab, futures and forex can be traded day and night.
-Foreign stock exchanges create 24-hour trading, too.
+Extended Hours: Both companies allow trading before and after normal market hours.
+At Schwab, you can trade futures and forex all day and night.
+Foreign stock exchanges also allow 24-hour trading.

-Fractional Shares: Stock trades at Schwab can be made using whole dollars (for stocks outside the S&P 500, traders need to use Schwab’s Investment Themes).
+Fractional Shares: You can use whole dollars to buy stocks at Schwab (for stocks outside the S&P 500, use Schwab’s Investment Themes).

 Winner: Schwab